Chapter 06: Horticulture in Gardens

 They took a glass bottle from the end of their bench stores, head shaking as they sprayed down the naked plant in a fine mist.

-“Understand that yes, even those vying for the Huntress’s Blessing needn’t focus on anything more than the final trial– this design holds true.
-As xifoclasts, we want you to take things at your own pace, to show us what you’ve put together by cyclim.
+"As for earning top marks in this class, yes, even those vying for the Huntress's Blessing needn't focus on anything more than the final course trial— this design holds true through each of your courses.
+You are to learn at your own pace, to show us what you've put together by cyclim.
 That end result truly is all that we judge, whether you take the plant trial or the oral trial, whether you choose to do it in a single month or six.

-“But have no doubt: If you wish to reap a praiseworthy mark at cyclim, you must sow and cultivate your seeds from the start.
-Everything you learn now, whether it’s about horticulture at large or your specific plant, builds towards, among other things, your ability to succeed here.
-Ultimately, I’m asking you to cultivate your rangerly skills.
-A champion masters their body; a mystic their aura; a mage their mind.
-A ranger masters their whole self, not just as a singular entity, but as a part of a larger system.
-Learn where you fit and serve.”
-There was a twinkle in their amber eyes.
+"Ultimately, I'm asking you to cultivate your rangerly skills.
+A champion masters their body; a mystic their aura; a magister their mind.
+A ranger masters their whole self—not just as a singular entity, but as a part of a larger system.
+Learn where you fit and serve."
+There was a twinkle in those hazel eyes.

-“Today you make an investment.
+"Today you make an investment.
 I watch not for pure competence, but mindset, approach, and understanding.
 I seek your connection to the dirt, to the earth through the fungi to the roots of your plants.
-Let your mind expand beyond just your four limbs-- who are we, as parts of the bigger ecosystem?
-As you cultivate this plant and yourself, how do you impact everything around you, one seed, one tree, one death, one discovery at a time?”
+Let your mind expand beyond just your four limbs—who are we, as parts of the bigger ecosystem?
+As you cultivate this plant and yourself, how do you impact everything around you, one seed, one tree, one death, one discovery at a time?"

 They wandered through the garden together, Felix as quiet as Jhun as they admired around them a dense forest freshly watered by a midnight shower.
-Jhun began to see the colors of late summer for the first time– those golds, purples, and blues that Tals’Hayun had recounted before.
-Even white flowers, many too small to see from a meter away, came into focus as Jhun crouched to study the growth at his feet.
+Jhun began to see the colors of late summer for the first time— those golds, purples, and blues that Tals'Hayun had recounted before.
+Even white flowers, many too small to see from a meter away, came into focus as Jhun crouched to study growths at his feet.

 The options were endless— whole plant tonics for good health and vigor, root medicines for snakebites and disease, rubbed balms for aches and pains, steeped teas for spell sickness, crushed leaves for energy and warding, stem infusions for sleep, and of course, food in every form, size, and flavor.
 Some fruits simply hid under foliage, like the green apples, while others hid in plain sight as vivid ornaments, like the purple beautyberries and golemic squash.